kriszyp/lmdb-js/README.md

 ```

 ### Values
-Values are stored and retrieved according the database encoding.
+Values are stored and retrieved according the database encoding, which can be set using the `encoding` property on the database options.
 There are three supported encodings:

-* json (default) - All values are stored by serializing the value as JSON (using JSON.stringify) and encoding it with UTF-8.
+* `json` (default) - All values are stored by serializing the value as JSON (using JSON.stringify) and encoding it with UTF-8.
 Values are decoded and parsed on retrieval, so `get` will return the object, array, or other value that you have stored.
-* string - All values should be strings and stored by encoding with UTF-8.
+* `string` - All values should be strings and stored by encoding with UTF-8.
 Values are returned as strings from `get`.
-* binary - Values are returned as (Node) buffer objects, representing the raw binary data.
+* `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
 Creating buffer objects has more overhead than returning strings, so while this can be faster for large blocks of binary, it is usually slower than strings for smaller (1 < KB) blocks of data.

 ## Versioning
 Versioning is the preferred method for achieving atomicity with data updates.
-A version can be stored with an entry, and later the data can be update, conditional on the version being the expected version.
+A version can be stored with an entry, and later the data can be updated, conditional on the version being the expected version.
 This provides a robust mechanism for concurrent data updates even with multiple processes accessing the same database.
 To enable versioning, make sure to set the `useVersions` option when opening the database:
 ```
 let myStore = open('my-store', { useVersions: true })
 ```
 You can set a version by using the `version` argument in `put` calls.
 You can later update data and ensure that the data will only be updated if the version matches the expected version by using the `ifVersion` argument.
 When retrieving entries, you can access the version number by calling `getLastVersion()`.

 ## Compression
-lmdb-store usings off-thread LZ4 compression as part of the asynchronous writes to enable efficient compression with virtually no overhead to the main thread.
-LZ4 decompression (in `get` and `getRange`s) is extremely fast and generally has little impact on performance.
-Compression is turned off by default, but can be turned by setting the `compression` property when opening a database.
-The value of compression can be `true` or an object compression settings, including:
+lmdb-store can optionally use off-thread LZ4 compression as part of the asynchronous writes to enable efficient compression with virtually no overhead to the main thread.
+LZ4 decompression (in `get` and `getRange` calls) is extremely fast and generally has little impact on performance.
+Compression is turned off by default, but can be turned on by setting the `compression` property when opening a database.
+The value of compression can be `true` or an object with compression settings, including properties:
-* threshold - Only entries that are larger than this value (in bytes) will be compressed.
+* `threshold` - Only entries that are larger than this value (in bytes) will be compressed.
 This defaults to 1000 (if compression is enabled)
-* dictionary - This can be buffer to use as a shared dictionary.
+* `dictionary` - This can be buffer to use as a shared dictionary.
 This is defaults to a shared dictionary in lmdb-store that helps with compressing JSON and English words in small entries.
 Zstandard provides utilities for creating your own optimized shared dictionary.
 For example:
 ```
 let myStore = open('my-store', {